Can I get Child Tax Credit?

 The child must be:

-You can find out more about what you need to do when your child turns 16 on the Child Tax Credit when your child reaches 16 page of the Gov.UK website
+You can find out more about what you need to do when your child turns 16 at Gov.UK: Child Tax Credit when your child reaches 16

 If you have a child aged between 16 and 19 included in your Child Tax Credit claim, make sure that you tell HM Revenue and Customs (HMRC) each year by 31 August whether they are still in relevant education or approved training.
 If you don't, the child will be removed from your claim and your award will be reduced or stopped.